nymtech/nym/documentation/dev-portal/src/nymvpn/intro.md

 **Nym proudly presents NymVPN alpha** - a client that uses [Nym Mixnet](https://nymtech.net) to anonymise all of a user's internet traffic through either a 5-hop mixnet (for a full network privacy) or the faster 2-hop decentralised VPN (with some extra features).

 **You are invited to take part in the alpha testing** of this new application.
-The following pages provide a how-to guide, explaining steps to install and run NymVPN [CLI](cli.md) and [GUI](gui.md) on the Sandbox testnet environment as well as provide some scripts for [qualitative testing](testing.md).
+The following pages provide a how-to guide, explaining steps to install and run NymVPN [CLI](cli.md) and [GUI](gui.md) on the Sandbox testnet environment.

 **Here is how**